Can You Use Minoxidil For Temple Hair Loss?

 man with temple hair loss

 While minoxidil is not guaranteed to grow hair on the temples, it may be worth a try for those suffering from hair loss.
+It can be effective in areas that are just starting to thin, including the front part of the scalp and hairline.

 Why you can trust Scandinavian Biolabs?